-- Introduction to New and Social Media — In this class, students will learn what new media is and how it has reshaped the media landscape.
+- Introduction to New and Social Media — In this course, students learn what new media is and how it has reshaped the media landscape.
 By expanding their understanding of how new media platforms — such as social media — work, students can learn how to incorporate them into future content marketing strategies.

 Bachelor of Science in Business Administration

 A bachelor’s in business administration is a strong alternative option for aspiring marketing professionals, as these programs aim to develop students’ foundational knowledge of the core principles of business-related concepts, such as marketing.
 They offer a broader perspective of business, allowing graduates access to a diverse range of career opportunities.

 - Principles of Marketing — To excel in entry-level marketing careers, professionals must understand how marketing strategies are constructed and how to carry out the individual steps of those strategies.
 Principles of Marketing courses introduce students to concepts they can tap into when performing various marketing tasks, such as product distribution, planning, and promotion.

 - Principles of Management — To complement their marketing knowledge, business administration students are also taught the basic theories and concepts of management.
 By studying these ideas, students can hone their ability to make plans, set goals, and achieve success through decisive, ethical team leadership.